As lockdown has been eased in Wales we…

 This easy walk with substance takes you through a fascinating area full of remains from its industrial past.
 You will also be able to delight in extensive views over the upper Swansea Valley and beyond as you follow old railway lines and tramroads mainly.
 This is a grade 3 walk - routes with occasional long gradients, a solid but undulating surface in places and kissing gates or stiles.
-There may be no seats.
+There are no seats.

 2.8km / 1.74miles